alchemyplatform/erc20-example-foundry/README.md

 # ERC-20 Example with Foundry

-This simple ERC20 based off the tutorial: https://www.youtube.com/watch?v=fNMfMxGxeag
+This is a simple ERC-20 token based off the tutorial: https://www.youtube.com/watch?v=fNMfMxGxeag

 It is used to demonstrate the power of gasless minting using Account Abstraction.